julehalim/julehalim/README.md

 ## 🔍 What I’m Working On
 - Publishing my research findings in leading conferences like Interspeech 2025.
 - Exploring the intersection of computer vision and healthcare through a collaboration with Translational Imaging Innovations.
-- Deepening my expertise in modern data engineering with Delta Lake and Databricks certifications.
+- Deepening my expertise in production code, developing projects using tools such as Azure AI.

 ---